 - Lymph: Responsible for the internal collection and breaking down of toxins, which are then eliminated from the body.

-- Liver: Phase 1 detox breaks down the toxin, and phase two marks it to be eliminated from the body.
+- Liver: Phase 1 detox breaks down the toxin, and phase 2 marks it to be eliminated from the body.
 For many people, phase 2 is slower than phase 1.
-If we detox too aggressively, we can actually make ourselves sicker because we're simply releasing toxins into circulation rather than eliminating them from the body.
+If we detox too aggressively, we can actually make ourselves sicker because we’re simply releasing toxins into circulation rather than eliminating them from the body.

 - What Happens When We Over-Detox?
 (15:17)